Governors-State-Technology-Clubs/resourceHub/README.md

 - **Linux:**
   1. Open your Terminal.
-  2. Install Git using the package manager for your distribution.
+  2. Install Git using the package manager for your distribution, if you are using Linux I assume you know what package manager you're using.
 For example, on Ubuntu:
      ```
      sudo apt update
      sudo apt install git